nogibjj/DETemplatePy/README.md

 This is a python template repository doing the following:

 1. **Set up enviroment for development**:
-  <br>a. .devcontainer: contains devcontainer (used CodeSpace defaut python default), setting up the environment for development.
+  <br>a. .devcontainer: contains devcontainer (used CodeSpace python default), setting up the environment for development.
-  <br>b. .gitignore: specifies information to ignore (used GitHub default)
+  <br>b. .gitignore: specifies information to ignore (used GitHub default).
   <br>c. requirements.txt: lists required packages for the project.

 2. **Specify GitHub Actions and Timing**
   <br>d.
 Makefile: when pushed/ pulled to main branch, install packages, then lint, test, format python files in the branch.

 3. **Provide example python function and test functions**
-   <br>e. main.py: main function
+   <br>e. main.py: main function.
-   <br>f. test_main.py: test functions for main function
+   <br>f. test_main.py: test functions for main function.

 4. **Provide an overview of the template**
    <br>g.
 README.md: THIS FILE, explaining the purpose of the directory.